wiktordev/AppRTC-Kurento/readme.md

 # AppRTC - Kurento

 This project is a webrtc signaling server written in Java.
-It has a sample HTML-client which displays the capabilities after deployment.
-All calls are beeing recorded by Kurento Media Server to the configured directory.
+All calls are beeing pipelined and recorded by Kurento Media Server to the configured directory.

 There are:
 - a pure websocket AppRTC for iOS: https://github.com/inspiraluna/apprtc-ios and